ysmood/flee/README.md

 ### Overview

-A cross platform flee game.
+A cross platform flee game, works both on desktop and mobile.

-All you have to do is moving your cursor and fleeing from the flying balls.
+It's recommanded to use Chrome to play it.
+Have fun.